Minutemen (band): Early days

-Greg Ginn of Black Flag and SST Records produced Minutemen's first 7" EP, Paranoid Time, which solidified their eclectic style.
-Like most punk bands at the time, the band sold the EP at their shows and at a few local record stores.
-It became a minor hit within the hardcore scene.
+Greg Ginn of Black Flag and SST Records produced Minutemen's first 7" EP, Paranoid Time (1980), which solidified their eclectic style.
+As with many punk rock bands of the time, the band distributed the EP at their shows and at a few local record stores.
+Through word of mouth, the EP became a modest hit within the hardcore scene.

 They settled on their music style on their first LP, The Punch Line (1981), and toured constantly around America promoting the album.
-Their third EP and fourth overall release was Bean-Spill.
-Their second LP, What Makes a Man Start Fires?, gained attention from the alternative and underground press.
+Their third EP and fourth overall release was Bean-Spill (1982).
+Their second LP, What Makes a Man Start Fires?
+(1983), gained attention from the alternative and underground press.
 They continued touring extensively, which included a double bill with Black Flag in Europe.
 This tour strengthened their place as one of the most well-known acts in the hardcore scene.
-In 1983 they released their third LP, Buzz or Howl Under the Influence of Heat.
+In November 1983, they released their third LP, Buzz or Howl Under the Influence of Heat.

-Minutemen's anti-rockist eclecticism was perhaps best exemplified on 1984's double album Double Nickels on the Dime.
+Minutemen's anti-rockist eclecticism was perhaps best exemplified on the 1984 double album, Double Nickels on the Dime.
 Though still somewhat obscure to mainstream audiences, Double Nickels has been cited as one of the more innovative and enduring albums of the 1980s American rock underground.
 On Double Nickels, they co-wrote some songs with other musicians, notably Henry Rollins, Chuck Dukowski, and Joe Baiza.
-In 1985 they released their most commercial-sounding recording, Project: Mersh.
+In 1985, they released their most commercial-sounding recording, Project: Mersh.
 Though the album sounded more mainstream, it sold poorly compared to Double Nickels due largely to the negative reaction to such a commercial album from within the underground community.
 They continued touring, and by the time of their final album, 3-Way Tie (For Last), they decided to take a small break.
 They played their last tour with R.E.M.
 Their final concert was in Charlotte, North Carolina on December 13, 1985.

-D. Boon's death
+Death of D. Boon

 On December 22, 1985, Boon was killed in a van accident, putting an end to Minutemen.
 Watt fell into a deep depression after his friend's death, but was convinced to continue performing by Sonic Youth.
 In fact, the Ciccone Youth project was conceived in an effort to get Watt making music again.

-This put an end to the band's plans to record a half studio/half live triple album with the working title 3 Dudes, 6 Sides, Half Studio, Half Live.
+Boon's death put an end to the band's plans to record a half studio/half live triple album with the working title 3 Dudes, 6 Sides, Half Studio, Half Live.
 The live tracks were to be based on the ballots that they handed out and as a way to counteract bootlegging.
-A year later, however, Watt and Hurley compiled various live recordings, based on the ballots, which were released as Ballot Result.
+A year later, however, Watt and Hurley compiled various live recordings, based on the ballots, which were released as Ballot Result in 1985.

 In addition, Richard Meltzer had sent Watt lyrics for ten songs for an album on which he was going to collaborate.
 This project, eventually titled Spielgusher, was completed (by Watt, Meltzer, Yuko Araki, and Hirotaka Shimizu) and released in January 2012 on clenchedwrench.